Rohit5551998/Face-Recognition-Brain/README.md

 This fully responsive Web App uses a Machine Learning API to detect faces from any images.

-The Web App is hosted [here](https://smart-brain-app5.herokuapp.com/)
+The Web App is hosted on Heroku [here.](https://smart-brain-app5.herokuapp.com/)